Northwoods Philatelic Society

 Jim Stearns, Secretary/Bulletin Editor

-FEBRUARY MEETING REMINDER The February meeting of the Northwoods Philatelic Society will take place in the fellowship hall of the First Lutheran Church, on Tuesday, February 21st.
+MARCH MEETING: The March meeting of the Northwoods Philatelic Society will take place in the fellowship hall of the First Lutheran Church, on Tuesday, March 20, at 700 p.m., CST.
 The church is located at 1210 South Stephenson Avenue, in Iron Mountain, next door to KFC.
-The meeting will begin at 7:00 pm, and will feature a short business meeting, treats and our popular auction.
-Be sure and be there, and bring a friend, or “fallen away” member.
+The February meeting will again include a brief business meeting, treats by Milt Wirth, and our popular stamp club auction.

 Send $2 and a self-addressed stamped #10 envelope

 — or for 6x9 envelope with all ten stamps, $7 with a folded, 8x10,